 The Greater Libertyville Soccer Association is billed as one of the nation’s top destinations for soccer.
 With 16 fields, parking for over 1,200, seating for 100, and concessions, tournament organizers, teams and fans will feel right at home at this dedicated facility.

-A 360-degree climbing rock, heated driving range and on-site mini golf help to set Libertyville Sports Complex apart, and the venue is conducive for most youth or adult sporting events or tournaments.
+A 360-degree climbing rock, heated driving range and on-site mini golf help to set Canlan Sports in Libertyville apart, and the venue is conducive for most youth or adult sporting events or tournaments.
 Two indoor soccer fields, eight basketball courts and more than 3,500 square feet of meeting space may be why one reviewer called this facility “a sports mecca.”

 In Mundelein, the Keith Mione Community Park and Sports Complex has 11 baseball and softball fields plus two lighted adult softball fields among its 153 acres.
 Tennis courts, a stocked lake for fishing and—in winter— an ice rink are popular sites within the park.
 In summer, enjoy the park’s 6-acre Barefoot Bay Family Aquatic Center.